 There are also two compression straps inside this area to help secure and compress your gear.

-And, as you can see in the bottom of the image (partially) there is a full length zippered mesh pocket on the lid.
-Another great spot for things you want to separate or get to
+And, as you can see at the bottom of the image (partially) there is a full-length zippered mesh pocket on the lid.
+Another great spot for things you want to separate or get.

 Right on the front are two 1 Litre water bottle elastic mesh pockets.

-All the materials on Osprey gear is always top quality.
+All the materials on Osprey gear are always top quality.

 The main material is 210 denier Nylon that is super durable.

 The zippers are well designed with long pulls on them to help open/close them at any angle.
-The main zippers also have locking holes so you can secure you bag if you need to check it in or leave it somewhere.
+The main zippers also have to lock holes so you can secure your bag if you need to check it in or leave it somewhere.

 There are two easy and comfy to grab handles for when it is in duffel mode.
 One on the top and one on the side.
 (You can see them in the green image above)

 The Fairview is also nice and water-resistant.
 So, even if you get caught in the rain without an umbrella (didn’t your Mom always tell you to carry one?) your gear will stay dry.
 Don’t try throwing it in a river though, it will get wet!

 The Osprey Fairview backpack has only 2 color options: Misty Gray (which is more like Olive) and Rainforest Green.
 I have shown both in various views throughout this review.